a-khushal/Kinesis/readme.md

 ```

 ## Todo
+- container orchestration using k8s or smth else
+- video state management(PENDING, PROCESSING, COMPLETED, FAILED) for each resolution and when pushback to the queue, check if the video is already processed, better to have a table for each resolution referenced in the Videos table
 - user session
-- container orchestration using k8s or smth else
 - serve via CDN
-- db state update from PENDING to PROCESSING then to COMPLETED
-- db S3 path updates
+- support multiple output formats currently only mp4
 - obv ui improvements
-- support multiple output formats currently only mp4